obadahamed/obadahamed/README.md

 ┌─────────────────────────────────────────────────────────────────┐
 │  👤  Obada Hamed          │  📍 Syria                           │
 │  🎓  Cybersecurity Student│  🏫  GitHub Education (2026–2028)   │
-│  🔴  Red Team Enthusiast  │  🔵  Blue Team Analyst               │
+│  🔴  Red Team Enthusiast  │  🚩  CTF Player                     │
 │  🌐  CCNA Background      │  📘  Cisco CyberOps (In Progress)   │
 └─────────────────────────────────────────────────────────────────┘
 ```

-I'm passionate about understanding how systems get attacked — and how to defend them.
+I'm passionate about understanding how systems get attacked and how to break them ethically.
-My approach: **break things to understand them, then build defenses around what I've learned.**
+My approach: **enumerate everything, understand the vulnerability, exploit it, document it.**

 ---